-When you issue a claim through injuriesboard.ie, you receive an authorisation from them.
+When you issue a case through injuriesboard.ie, you receive an authorisation from them.
 You may not be satisfied with the assessment of your personal injuries claim or the Board may not deal with the matter.
 In those circumstances, you have six months to issue Court proceedings, from the date you receive the authorisation.
 If you have already issued a claim and obtained an assessment from injuriesboard.ie, you should be sure that this adequately compensates you.

 Types of Personal Injury Claim:

 Road accident cases

 Whether you are driver, passenger, pedestrian or other, car accidents can be very stressful and traumatic for all those involved.
 Human error is the main cause of road accidents, causing the death of over 1.2million people every year according to the World Health Organisation.
 If you have been in a road accident it is important to find out the proper process to follow.
 Injuries acquired during accidents are seldom felt to their full extent immediately after the accident, therefore it is important to seek medical attention straight away, even if your injury is not serious.
-This not only provides medical evidence that can be invaluable in your claim for compensation, but also provides the opportunity to seek medical assistance and treatment for injuries that you may not have noticed immediately.
+This not only provides medical evidence that can be invaluable in your case, but also provides the opportunity to seek medical assistance and treatment for injuries that you may not have noticed immediately.

 In Ireland all drivers are legally obliged to carry third party insurance.
 This means the driver’s insurance is responsible to pay for any injuries to another party – even the driver’s own passengers.
 You may be eligible to contact the Motor Insurer’s Bureau of Ireland (MIBI) if you are injured by a driver who does not carry third party insurance.
 It is important to telephone the Gardai immediately after the accident and file a report, whether you think you have been injured or not.
 It is also important to file your injury as quickly as possible as you only have a certain amount of time to do so.
-Personal injury solicitors Dublin can assist with accident claims and give you a guide on the timelines.
+Personal injury solicitors Dublin can assist with accident cases and give you a guide on the timelines.